 Back in 2006, two MIT students named Dharmesh Shah and Brian Halligan founded a little company called HubSpot.
-Little did they know that, by 2010, their creation would have gained legs to the point where it brought in $15.6 million that year.
-As of 2018, that revenue had increased to $144 billion.
+Little did they know that, by 2018, the revenue had increased to hundreds of millions.
 Talk about growth.

 When it comes to sales, inbound marketing, customer relationship management (CRM), and more, HubSpot is the cream of the crop, right?
 Yes and no.

-It’s true that it’s the most well-known marketing software out there, but with all that fame and—yes, even some notoriety—comes high prices.
+It’s true that HubSpot is still the most well-known marketing software out there, but with all that fame and—yes, even some notoriety—comes those high prices.
 In fact, HubSpot can cost so much that it may be out of reach to small businesses and startups alike.

 That’s why we marketers and salespeople are always on the hunt for HubSpot alternatives.
-In this article, we’ve found eight such tools and software that should fit the bill.
+In this article, we’ve found seven great HubSpot alternative tools and software that should fit the bill.
 They’re all similar to HubSpot in their own ways, but without that huge price tag that turns so many small businesses away.

 What Is It?

 EngageBay has a slew of products in its suite.
-In the Sales Bay, you can find CRM, contact management software, and our appointment scheduling software.
-In the Marketing Bay, there’s SMS marketing, web forms, landing pages, email sequences, email marketing, and marketing automation.
+In the Sales Bay, you can find CRM, sales enablement tools, contact management software, and appointment scheduling software.
+In the Marketing Bay, there’s email marketing, marketing automation, SMS marketing, web forms, landing pages, email sequences and more.
+On the support end, there is a powerful helpdesk and live chat software.